 - Shine ( Seiso)

 Listen to voice of customer

 We are for customers, customers are not for us.
 We need to change our mindset in that way.
-We need to understand what customer want, when the customer wants, what quantity customer wants, what quality customer wants and most importantly what price customer wants to pay for our product.
+We need to understand what customers want, when the customer wants, what quantity the customer wants, what quality the customer wants, and most importantly what price the customer wants to pay for our product.